robehickman/BVersion/README.md

 A nice side effect of the data structure used on the server is that it inherently performs whole file de-duplication.

-### Atomic client side file system operations through journaling.

-The client needs to store both the files in the working copy, and also a manifest of there modification times in order to detect changes.
-When files are downloaded from the server, if a file was added to the manifest before adding it to the file system, should the system crash in-between these two operations BVersion would detect the file as deleted, as it is missing from the file system and would subsequently delete it from the server erroneously.
-In order to avoid this kind of problem client side file operations are first written to a journal.

-Note that this system does nothing to help you if the file system is being modified by another program simultaneously.
-There is no sensible way to resolve this issues at the current time because common file systems do not support snapshotting.
-It is assumed that you will not edit the files while doing a commit.

 ### Conflict detection.

 As it is impossible to merge binary files in a general case, BVersion detects conflicts on a whole file basis.
-If two clients edit the same file, or if a file is deleted and edited you will be notified.
-Conflict resolution is then performed in the client by choosing which file to keep, and you can download changed versions for comparison or manual merging.
+If two clients edit the same file, or if a file is deleted and edited you will be notified while running an update.
+Conflict resolution is then performed in the client by choosing which file to keep, and you can download server versions for comparison or manual merging.

 ### Public key based authentication using ed25519 via libsodium

-Client server authentication is done using public key cryptography.
-The server generates a cryptographically strong random sequence and sends this to the client.
-The client signs it with it's public key and sends this signature back to the server, which checks the signature and that the token matches the one it sent out.
-For encryption of the stream itself this data can be tunneled over https by proxying the BVersion server process.
+Client server authentication is implemented using public key cryptography.

 # Server Setup